anatoliyv/SMIconLabel/README.md

 ![CocoaPods](https://img.shields.io/cocoapods/v/SMIconLabel.svg)

 UILabel with possibility to place small icon on the left or on the right side.
-Take a look at preview image or build smaple app to see how it works.
+Take a look at preview image or build sample app to see how it works.

 ![Preview](https://raw.githubusercontent.com/anatoliyv/SMIconLabel/master/Main/screenshot.png)

-**Note:** To make icon works as expected you should set `numberOfLines = 1` for SMIconLabel
+**Note:** To make icon works as expected you should set `numberOfLines = 1` for your instance of SMIconLabel

 ### Installation

+#### Manualy

 This repo has an example project, but if you want to include SMIconLabel you need only one file **SMIconLabel.swift**.

+#### CocoaPods

 Alternatively you can use CocoaPods to install:

 ```
 pod 'SMIconLabel'